bitcoinbrisbane/BitPoker/README.md

 ## Flop, Turn and River

 ## Post hand consensus
-Once the hand has been played, the table then reaches consensus..
+Once the hand has been played, the table then reaches consensus.
+The signed game history could then be persistend into an Ethereum block chain.

 ## Network Topology

 ### Dealing with disconnects

 ## Betting via lightning channels
+Each bet is a signature from the punter that is not broad cast to the network.
+For example, in the heads up game, if both Alice and Bob post blinds, the net transfer result = 0.

 ### Settlement